RapidSoftwareSolutions/Marketplace-Flickr-Package/README.md

 | commentText | String     | Text of the comment

 ## Flickr.editComment
-Add a comment to a photoset.
+Edit a comment to a photoset.

 | Field       | Type       | Description
 |-------------|------------|----------